rajachava/Visa-Process-Platform/README.md

 - `backend-deploy.yml`: Installs backend deps, optionally runs tests, SCPs the backend to the EC2 server, and restarts with PM2 as `visa-backend`.
 - `frontend-deploy.yml`: Builds React app and uploads `frontend/build` to web directory on EC2.
+- `ci.yml`: Runs backend tests on PRs and feature branches.

 Required repository Secrets: